Biology Bricks logo

 Animals contribute to the carbon cycle by living, breathing, eating and [eventually] dying.
 The same with any organism.
 They live, breathe, eat, sleep and repeat until they reach an age where they die, and then are either buried or just decay away peacefully.
 This has been going on for millennia, and has created what we know as fossil fuels.

-Interesting fact: a cow can create methane, which is changed back to carbon dioxide for plants to consume.
+A cow can create methane, which is changed back to carbon dioxide for plants to consume.
 The fossil fuels create almost 10 times as much carbon dioxide as cows do.

 Fossil Fuels